(Disclosure: Some of the links below may be affiliate links)

 Use your post-taxes income (unfair)

 Let’s try yet another way to improve our savings rate with math.
 Some people like to consider their post-taxes income instead of considering taxes as expenses.

-For instance, your net income is 9000 and you have 5000 expenses each month.
+For instance, your net income is 9000, and you have 5000 expenses each month.
 Now, 1000 of these expenses are for taxes.
-Whether you remove your taxes from your income or add it to your expenses, your savings are the same.
+Whether you remove your taxes from your salary or add it to your expenses, your savings are the same.
 Let’s see how we could use this to our advantage: